22 Employee Engagement Activities To Boost Team Morale

 Check out: 10 Best Team Communication Apps To Stay Connected

-- 24/7 access to the most up-to-date version of the schedule
+- 24/7 access to the most current schedule

 “We’d have days where we were each sending out several hundred text messages.
-Our thumbs are happy that we’ve moved away from that process and we keep that communication on the platform and have a record of it.”
+Our thumbs are happy we moved away from that.
+Everything stays on the platform.”

 – Spencer Russel, Event & Media Technologies